 As a do-it-yourselfer or any type of casual drywall installer, you will not need a dedicated drywall screwgun.
 A drywall screwgun is a specialty tool used for hanging drywall.
 It is a more compact, lighter, and lower torque tool than most cordless drills.
 While screwguns do an excellent job of driving drywall screws, they have such limited functionality for homeowners that it is unnecessary to purchase them.

 To properly drive a drywall screw, pierce the paper with the sharp point of the screw.
-Place the drill-driver bit on the screw, turn on the drill, and let the screw begin to draw itself into the drywall and stud.
-About three-quarters of the way through, you will need to exert more force; otherwise, the head will cam-out.
+Place the drill-driver bit on the screw, turn on the drill, and let the screw draw itself into the drywall and stud.
+About three-quarters of the way through, you will need to exert more force.
+If not, the head will cam-out.